 The Bank for International Settlements (BIS) is the oldest international financial institution.
 It was originally established as a joint stock company in 1930 to administer the financial management of the Young Plan, established in relation to German war reconstruction obligations.
+Its head office is in Basel, Switzerland and it has two representative offices: in Hong Kong SAR and in Mexico City.
 The MNB has been a shareholder of the organisation ever since.
 The BIS’ capital is held by central banks only.
-The BIS currently has sixty member central banks all of which are entitled to be represented and vote in the General Meetings.
+The BIS currently has sixty-two member central banks and monetary authorities all of which are entitled to be represented and vote in the General Meetings.
 Voting power is proportionate to the number of BIS shares issued in the country of each member represented at the meeting.

 Through regular meetings of governors and experts of central banks, the organisation became an important forum for co-operation and exchanging information between central banks.
 Within the framework of international co-operation, the BIS conducts important research activities, collects a wide range of statistical data in the area of international finance, and gives its recommendations to the international financial community for further strengthening the international financial system.
 The BIS provides banking services to central banks, such as foreign reserve management and transactions involving gold.
 It also provides banking and fund management services for international financial institutions.

-The BIS Executive Board meets bi-monthly, alongside with meetings of central bank governors of the G-10 countries and their committees.
-The Governor’s Meeting also takes place on these occasions, where governors of all BIS member countries are expected to participate.
+Governors and other senior officials of BIS member central banks hold bimonthly meetings, usually in Basel, to discuss current developments and the outlook for the world economy and financial markets.
+They also exchange views and experiences on issues of interest to central banks.
 The Governor of the MNB attends the bi-monthly Governor’s Meetings regularly, where the most current issues of the international financial system are discussed.
-Experts of the MNB also participate in seminars and experts' meetings organised by the BIS.
+Experts of the MNB participate in seminars and experts' meetings organised by the BIS as well.

 The BIS collects a wide range of information mainly for central banks, but it also publishes this information on its website, e.g. financial statistical data, speeches of central bank representatives, working papers.
 The Central Bank Research Hub operated by the BIS is facilitating access to research publications from the community of central banks and international financial institutions.